Skip to main content

 Environmental background

-Nevertheless, not all the Nordic countries allow incineration of used PVC due to the amount of neutralization waste generated by the purification of the flue gases.
-Denmark has waste legislation which states that all PVC must be sorted for material recycling if not then sent to landfill.
-PVC recycling systems are under development in various product areas.
-Hence Nordic Ecolabelling is looking at the possibilities of requiring recycling / take-back systems for specific product areas.
+Nevertheless, not all Nordic countries permit the incineration of used PVC due to the extensive air pollution control measures required and the resulting waste generated from the neutralisation of flue gases.
+Denmark has waste legislation stipulating that all PVC must be sorted for material recycling and, if not recycled, must be sent to landfill.

 References to the text -->